av-guy/denon_dn_900_r/README.md

 ## Overview

 This repository contains a communications module designed for the Denon DN 900R.
-The module is written in QSYS and is currently a work in progress.
+The module is written in Lua and is currently a work in progress.
 It is not recommended for use in its current state, as it may have incomplete or unstable functionality.

 ## Purpose